Discover the best 10 places on earth that don’t feel real, from surreal landscapes to otherworldly destinations.

 FAQs

-Where is places on earth that don’t feel real?
+Where are places on Earth that don’t feel real?

-Fanal forest finds itself on the list of the ten places on the earth that does not seem real.
+Fanal forest finds itself on the list of the ten places on the earth that do not seem real.
 This is in Portugal’s Madeira island and is famous for its Cinderella depicting looks.
-It has dense forest, small little trees, trees that are very very old and a kind of a mist around which gives the forest a surrealistic touch.
+It has a dense forest, small little trees, trees that are very very old, and a kind of mist around which gives the forest a surrealistic touch.

 Is there any place on Earth where life doesn’t exist?

-Scientists from University of Aberdeen discovered that the hot hyperacid pools of Dallol Geothermal Field in Ethiopia are not conducive to existence of life thus shedding light on just how uninhabitable life may be on earth even in conditions that include liquid water.
+Scientists from the University of Aberdeen discovered that the hot hyperacid pools of Dallol Geothermal Field in Ethiopia are not conducive to the existence of life thus shedding light on just how uninhabitable life may be on Earth even in conditions that include liquid water.

 What is the most lifeless place on Earth?